 1. Sound Quality: As mentioned before, vinyl offers better sound quality than digital formats.
 As long as you have a decent turntable combined with a good amp and speakers, you can get great sound from your vinyl records.

-2. Original Music: many people like having the original albums that they can touch and feel
+2. Original Music: many people like having original albums that they can touch and feel

-3. Lost Music: There are many vinyl records out there from unknown artistes that created good music but are relatively not well known.
+3. Lost Music: There are many vinyl records out there from unknown artists that created good music but are relatively not well-known.
 Many of these songs never made their way to CDs and other digital media.

 So why did we choose the $500 price point?
 Well quite simply, good quality speakers for vinyl are often quite expensive.
 However, we decided to go with the budget option because there do exists vinyl speakers under $500.

-For others, they are more interested in ion the look and feel of the system – that vintage look.
+Others are more interested in the look and feel of the system – that vintage look.
 As such, we also have a comprehensive review of the vintage speakers for vinyl just so you can get that vintage style.

 There you have it, the best speakers for vinyl under $500.
 These systems are excellent choices for enjoying your vinyl in detailed, unrivaled quality.